edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 {% include elements/figure.html image="assets/images/table_all.png" caption="The first 8 elements of table_all"%}

 The first element of `table_all` is a table containing the names of all provinces in Indonesia.
 The remaining 38 elements are tables for each province, containing the names of its cities and regencies.
-Therefore, the first element should be separated from the rest 38 elements.
+Therefore, the first element should be separated from the other 38 elements.

 ```R
 table_prov = table_all[[1]] %>% clean_names() # clean column names to avoid error